 But what does BSD offer the Raspberry Pi user?
-Well, like Linux, BSD is open source, and Unix-like.
-Many of the same apps and utilities will work on both, which means switching to BSD is the easiest option in this list.
-BSD has particular strengths that Linux does not, such as better connectivity through the GPIO, for example.
-It’s also an excellent choice for a network server.
+Well, like Linux, BSD is open source, and UNIX-like.
+Many apps and utilities work on both, which means switching to BSD is the easiest option in this list.
+BSD has strengths that Linux does not, such as better GPIO connectivity.

 Our Linux vs. BSD comparison will help you out here if you’re new to BSD.

 Another excellent choice is RISC OS, which has its roots in the 1980s home computing boom.
-Interestingly, it was developed in Cambridge, close to where the Raspberry Pi was conceived, and where the Raspberry Pi Foundation has its headquarters (which we visited in 2013).
+Interestingly, it was developed in Cambridge, where the Raspberry Pi was conceived, and where the Raspberry Pi Foundation is based.

-Indeed, RISC OS is one of only two operating systems in this list to be among the “approved” list if you’re installing via the NOOBS installation tool.
-RISC OS is fast, has a consistent user interface, and includes a structured BASIC interpreter.
-If your experience of programming is firmly rooted in the 1980s, and BASIC is your only anchor to coding, this can prove quite useful.
+RISC OS is among the operating systems you can install using the NOOBS installation tool.
+[LINK] Fast and with a consistent user interface, RISC OS also includes a structured BASIC interpreter.
+If your experience of programming is rooted in the 1980s and BASIC is your root into coding, this is useful.

 Despite its age, there are some good applications available for RISC OS, including a web browser.
-Note that you will need a three-button mouse to use RISC OS; if your mouse has a clickable scroll wheel, this should suffice.
+Note that you need a three-button mouse to use RISC OS; the clickable scroll wheel on your mouse should suffice.